gustblima/youtube-video-splitter/README.md

 Using a csv as an input, extract portions of youtube videos and convert to gif (optional)

-Edit the file input.csv adding one row per video
+Edit the file input.csv adding one row per video or region that you want to extract

 # Input